-Fortunately, bridging loans can help you cover these costs.
-Bridging loans are short-term loans that are issued based on the deed of sale on a property sale that is still in the transfer process.
-Once the transfer is complete, the loan and agreed interest can be paid back.
+Fortunately, bridging finance can help you cover these costs.
+Bridging finance are issued based on the deed of sale on a property sale that is still in the transfer process.
+Once the transfer is complete, it can be paid back.

 At lamna, we can provide up to 75% of the expected funds from the sale of a property as bridging finance.

-To apply for a bridge loan, you’ll need the following documents:
+To apply for bridging finance, you’ll need the following documents: